 Labirinto: Just started working on a new EP for Expo Rec, soon a new killer track with Spinal Fusion will be released and I need to finish the new The Big Bang tracks for a new EP later this year.

-Labirinto: I would like to thank you for the opportunity to share a little bit more about myself and my music, and I hope this edition of Alien Safari Sprung will be the next highlight of my career.
+Labirinto: I would like to thank you for the opportunity to share a little bit more about myself and my music.
 See you soon, lots of love from Brazil!